 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we take you into the tech shop, where preparator Paul Palacios installs the art that makes the galleries and exhibitions you see possible!
-Originally from Texas, Paul has been with the Museums for almost thirteen years, minus the two he spent working at the Asian Art Museum during the construction of the new de Young.
+This week we introduce you to the fabulous Christopher Lentz, Manager of Visitor Services and Volunteer Programs.
+Originally from Nashville (by way of Honolulu), Christopher has been with the Museums for over two years.

 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we take you into the whimsical world of the Flower Committee, where we meet artist Ann Hedges.
-Originally from New York City, Ann has been volunteering with the Museums for fifteen years.
+This week we meet Chris Huson, the Museums' courier, whose tireless trips between the two museums keep the staff in communication with each other and the outside world.
+Originally from Chicago, Chris has been with the Museums for thirty-two years!